-Our work is accomplished by a relatively small staff of about 20 geographically distributed individuals with the greatest concentration living in the DC area.
-The grants team is made up of me and Sharon, Jada, Jane and supervised by Louisa.
-Together, we administer our two active regranting programs from application to final report.
+CLIR's work is accomplished by a relatively small staff of about 20 geographically distributed individuals with the greatest concentration living in the DC area.

-Jane Larson (she/her): Before we move into our program content, we would like to center today's conversation by acknowledging that, as residents of the US, we are speaking to you from unceded land of many Indigenous peoples.
-We recognize the longstanding history that has brought us to reside on this land, and we seek to have greater understanding of our place within that colonial history.
-We denounce any acts of terrorism, colonialism, and environmental disregard both past and present.
-In particular, we would like to respectfully acknowledge and recognize the original and current caretakers of the land, water, and air where we live, all indigenous peoples and all of their ancestors and descendants.
+Today's webinar is led by the Grants Team, which administers CLIR's active regranting programs, offering support for the entire grant cycle--from application to final report.
+The CLIR Grants Team includes:

-I am grateful to have the opportunity to live and work on their homelands and ask you to join me in acknowledging all Indigenous communities, their elders both past and present, as well as future generations.
-May this acknowledgment and our ongoing work demonstrate CLIR's commitment to beginning the process of working to dismantle the ongoing legacies of settler colonialism.
-If you haven't done so already, we'd love for you to introduce yourself in the chat and share a land acknowledgment for the area where you live, if you would like.
+Our team would like to center today's conversation by acknowledging that, as residents of the United States, we are speaking to you from unceded land of many Indigenous peoples.
+I'd like to respectfully acknowledge and recognize the original and current caretakers of the land, water, and air where I live: the Piscataway and Anacostan peoples and all of their ancestors and descendants.
+I am grateful to have the opportunity to live and work on their homelands, and ask you to join me in acknowledging all Indigenous communities, their elders both past and present, as well as future generations.
+May this acknowledgement remind us of our shared commitment to beginning the process of working to dismantle the ongoing legacies of settler colonialism.
+If you haven't done so already, we'd love for you to introduce yourself in the chat and share a land acknowledgement for the area where you live, if you'd like.